 From the Discussion Analytics page, you can take a closer look at individual discussion posts and participation.

 The participation bar helps visualize discussion participation.
 The bar highlights in blue the percentage of students who've opened the discussion and participated.
-Student's who've opened but not participated are indicated with a lighter blue and students who haven't opened the discussion are shown as grey.

 Select a comment from the Comments with the most replies section to view that discussion.

-To send a bulk message to the non-participants:
+Send a bulk message to the non-participants:

 - Each student receives the message separately to ensure privacy.
 No other student recipient names are listed.